brandonyee-cs/Python-Data-Base/README.md

 # Python-Data-Base
 <small>Built by Brandon Yee</small>

-Miniature Redis Build with Python.
+Miniature Redis Build with Python using tutorial: ["Write your own miniature Redis with Python"](https://charlesleifer.com/blog/building-a-simple-redis-server-with-python/).
 This is my first project using Gevent in Python.
 This project is a simple Redis-like database server written in Python.
 The server is designed to be easy to understand and implement, and it supports basic data types like strings, numbers, dictionaries, and arrays.

 # Goals